 And finally: a Latin poem of 5 lines praising the art of printing.
 The poem, which is attributed to Jean de Rochechouart, bishop of Saintes, begins: »Arte nova pressos si cernis mente libellos […]«.

-The second half of the book has its own frontpage, »La danse macabre des femmes / Et le debat du corps et de lame«.
+The second volume has its own frontpage, »La danse macabre des femmes / Et le debat du corps et de lame«.

 The women's dance of death — like the men's — is introduced by an authority and by four musicians.
 It is the same two woodcuts that are used again.